| Why is co-regulation important | How Emotional Regulation Develops | Before co-regulation begins | How to co-regulate |

 Coregulation is an interpersonal process in which participants continuously adjust their interactions in a coordinated pattern to co-create and maintain a positive emotional state 1.

-During emotion co-regulation, participants adapt their actions to regulate one another in a cooperative way, i.e. they co-regulate2.
-This mutual regulation involves a process of matching, mismatching, rupturing, and repairing connections3.
+During emotion co-regulation, participating partners co-regulate by adapting their actions to regulate one another in a cooperative way 2.
+This mutual regulation between people involves matching, mismatching, rupturing, and repairing connections 3.

-Children learn to self-regulate by first co-regulating with their parents4.
+An individual learns to self-regulate by first co-regulating with others 4.

 Why is co-regulation important

-A child’s ability to regulate their emotions is essential for healthy child development and successful functioning in a wide range of areas, from physical and mental health to academic performance, and socioeconomic success.
-Various adverse outcomes in childhood, adolescence, and adulthood are associated with difficulties in emotional self-regulation.
+Emotional regulation is essential for healthy child development.
+Studies have found strong links between social-emotional development and a child’s successful functioning in a lot of areas, from physical and mental health to academic performance and socioeconomic success.

 Emotional regulation begins with co-regulation with the primary caregiver.

-Caregiver co-regulation allows caring parents to facilitate children’s emotional regulation by providing them with external support.
-These experiences serve as scaffolds for children to develop their own ability to deal with emotional distress.
+The experiences of receiving external support serve as scaffolds for children to develop their own ability to deal with emotional distress.

-For parents, coregulation is like teaching their children how to ride a bike without training wheels.
+Coregulation with parents is like teaching children how to ride a bike.

-In the beginning, the child simply sits there while the parents do all the work holding up the bike and pushing it forward.
+In the beginning, the young child simply sits there while the parent does all the work holding up the bike and pushing it forward.
 But soon, the child gets used to balancing on the bike.
 They start pedaling and balancing on their own.
-At some point, you can let go.
+At some point, the parent can let go.

-In the absence of parents or training wheels, a child learning to bike is likely to fall and get hurt a lot.
+Without the parent, the child will likely fall and get hurt.
 When it becomes too much, they may give up.

 Before the emotional co-regulation process begins

-It can be challenging to deal with a screaming, irrational child during acute distress episodes, especially if the situation has already triggered big feelings in you.
+It can be challenging to deal with a screaming, irrational child during acute tantrum episodes, especially if the situation has already triggered big feelings in you.